How hydrogen propulsion impacts the climate

 Published in September 2020, the most comprehensive study to date on aviation’s climate impact confirms and clarifies these findings.
 It is the first time that researchers have also accounted for the impact of spatially inhomogeneous effects in their calculations.
 These include the occurrence and effect of contrail cirrus clouds, which have a different distribution around the world depending on the air traffic and weather conditions.
 “Generated by water vapor emissions, these clouds can have either a warming or a cooling effect on the Earth’s temperature,” says Professor Robert Sausen of the Institute of Atmospheric Physics at the German Aerospace Center (DLR) in Oberpfaffenhofen.
 The study was able to quantify their climate impact with greater precision than previous research.
 “We found that contrail cirrus clouds are less than half as damaging to the environment as previous estimates suggest.
 Nonetheless, they are still aviation’s greatest contributor to global warming,” Sausen says.

 MTU Aero Engines, too, has been following all the recent developments in the scientific findings, says Fabian Donus, Innovation manager at MTU: “We’ve been working for quite some time to incorporate the new insights into our climate targets and technology developments.”
 One approach Donus and his colleagues are taking is to re-examine today’s engines from this new perspective to find the best solution overall for minimizing factors that affect the climate.
-That’s because even modern engines are capable of generating persistent contrails: when kerosene is burned, water vapor is the second main product of the reaction after CO2.
+That’s because even modern engines are capable of generating persistent contrails under certain environmental conditions: when kerosene is burned, water vapor is the second main product of the reaction after CO2.
 Another major focus for MTU’s engineers is the climate impact of next-generation, hydrogen-based engines, as these are still not 100% climate friendly.
 Because even though the two solutions in focus—modified engines that burn energy-rich hydrogen directly and fuel cells that use it to power electric propulsion systems—no longer generate CO2 emissions, they do still produce water vapor.

 Innovation manager at MTU: In addition to re-examining today’s engines from the new perspective of finding the best solution overall for minimizing climate factors, Fabian Donus is focusing on the climate impact of next-generation engines based on hydrogen, as these are still not quite 100% climate friendly.